shreya-singh8652/HospitalManagement-SQL-Project/README.md

 - Bills: Stores billing records and payment details

 ## SQL Concepts Used
-- DDL (CREATE, ALTER, DROP)
-- DML (INSERT, UPDATE, DELETE)
-- Primary Key & Foreign Key
+- Primary Key and Foreign Key constraints for relational database design
-- Joins (INNER JOIN)
+- INNER JOIN for combining data from multiple related tables
-- Aggregate Functions (SUM, AVG, COUNT, MIN, MAX)
+- Aggregate Functions (SUM, AVG, COUNT, MIN, MAX) for data analysis and reporting
-- GROUP BY
+- GROUP BY for grouping records based on specific columns
-- HAVING
+- HAVING clause for filtering grouped results
-- Subqueries
+- Subqueries for nested and advanced data retrieval
-- ORDER BY
+- ORDER BY for sorting query results in ascending or descending order
-- LIMIT
+- LIMIT for restricting the number of output records
-- Views
+- Views for creating reusable virtual tables for reporting

   ## Author
 Shreya Singh